MuscleGear5/agent-cli/docs/users/reference/keyboard-shortcuts.md

-# Qwen Code Keyboard Shortcuts
+# Agent-Cli Keyboard Shortcuts

-This document lists the available keyboard shortcuts in Qwen Code.
+This document lists the available keyboard shortcuts in Agent-Cli.

 ## General